Thought leadership marketing has emerged as one of the most powerful ways for brands to establish their authority and grow.

-A thought leader is someone who commands authority in a particular field owing to their knowledge and expertise.
+Thought leaders are people who commands authority in a particular field owing to their knowledge, expertise, and point of view.

 People take them seriously in matters pertaining to their areas of expertise.
 Their views, ideas, and opinions are sought after by many and people trust their advice.